CalabreseLab/seekr/README.md

 * Some advanced usages are not available from the command line and require that you import the module.
 * We'll use [`example.fa`](https://raw.githubusercontent.com/CalabreseLab/seekr/master/seekr/tests/data/example.fa)
 as a small sample set,
-if you want to open that file and follow along.
+if you want to download that file and follow along.
 * GENCODE is a high quality source for human and mouse lncRNA annotation.
 Fasta files can be found [here](https://www.gencodegenes.org/releases/current.html).
   * In the examples below we'll generically refer to `gencode.fa`.